We will post the names of anyone who solves any of these puzzles.

 While playing with the open ruler I formed it into a triangle.

-Then I opened and refolded it into a second triangle with double the area.
+Then I refolded it into a second triangle with double the area.

-Next I opened and refolded it into a third triangle with triple the area.
+Next I refolded it into a third triangle with triple the area.

 What is the smallest possible length of the ruler?